• Overview

 How long after cataract surgery can you drive?

 As long as your eyesight meets DVLA standards, you can drive.
 That means being able to read a number plate from 20 meters away.
-It can take anything from a few days to several weeks for your eyesight to go back to normal.
+It can take anywhere from a few days to several weeks for your eyesight to return to normal.
 Always check with your doctor and insurance company first.

 How long after cataract surgery can you bend over?

-It is generally recommended that you avoid bending over for 1-2 weeks.
-This will help to prevent a build up of pressure which can affect the healing process.
+It is generally recommended that you avoid bending over for 1 to 2 weeks.
+This will help to prevent a buildup of pressure, which can affect the healing process.

 For the first few days after your surgery, be particularly careful to avoid any bending over at all, and continue to avoid any excessive bending or strenuous activity for 1-2 weeks post-surgery.

-In some cases, it is recommended to avoid this for as long as 4-6 weeks after your operation.
+In some cases, it is recommended to avoid this for as long as 4 to 6 weeks after your operation.

 Time off work